 - 1. The requester will identify the bill number and version for the fiscal note request.
-In the majority of cases, this should be the most the recent version of the bill language. - 2.
-Agencies should verify they are using the most recent bill language.
-If the agency identifies that a new version of the bill is available, they should contact the requester to confirm the version of the bill to use. - 3.
+In the majority of cases, this should be the most the recent version of the bill language. - Agencies should verify they are using the most recent requested bill language.
+If the agency identifies that a new version of the bill is available, they should contact the requester to confirm the version of the bill to use.
+If the requester does not update the language, the agency should use the language included with the fiscal note request. - 3.
 If the bill language is changed after a request has been made, and the original request is no longer relevant, the requester should inactivate the original request and make a new request based on the most recent version of the bill language.
+Assignment